lmweber/lmweber.github.io/pages/software.md

 ### Selected code repositories

-- [snp-dmx-cancer](https://github.com/lmweber/snp-dmx-cancer): Snakemake pipeline and code repository to reproduce analyses in our paper evaluating genetic variation-based demultiplexing for single-cell RNA sequencing ([Weber et al. 2021](https://www.biorxiv.org/content/10.1101/2020.11.06.371963v3)).
+- [snp-dmx-cancer](https://github.com/lmweber/snp-dmx-cancer): Snakemake pipeline and code repository to reproduce analyses and figures in our paper evaluating genetic variation-based demultiplexing for single-cell RNA sequencing (Weber et al. 2021).

-- [diffcyt-evaluations](https://github.com/lmweber/diffcyt-evaluations): GitHub repository containing code to reproduce the benchmarking analyses in our paper introducing the *diffcyt* framework ([Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5)).
+- [diffcyt-evaluations](https://github.com/lmweber/diffcyt-evaluations): Code repository to reproduce analyses and figures in our paper introducing the 'diffcyt' framework (Weber et al. 2019).

-- [cytometry-clustering-comparison](https://github.com/lmweber/cytometry-clustering-comparison): GitHub repository containing reproducible code from our benchmark paper comparing clustering algorithms for high-dimensional cytometry data ([Weber and Robinson, 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23030)).
+- [cytometry-clustering-comparison](https://github.com/lmweber/cytometry-clustering-comparison): Code repository to reproduce analyses and figures in our benchmark paper comparing clustering algorithms for high-dimensional cytometry data (Weber and Robinson, 2016).

 ---